Yuki Kihara: Performance art

-Kihara's solo performance entitled Taualuga; the last dance has been performed at the 4th Asia-Pacific Triennial of Contemporary Art, Brisbane, Australia; Haus der Kulturen der Welt, Berlin; Musée du Quai Branly, Paris; and Govett-Brewster Art Gallery, New Plymouth, New Zealand.
+Kihara's solo performance entitled Taualuga; the last dance was first performed at the 4th Asia-Pacific Triennial of Contemporary Art, held in Brisbane, in 2004 and has subsequently been performed at Haus der Kulturen der Welt (Berlin), Musée du Quai Branly (Paris) and the Govett-Brewster Art Gallery (New Plymouth, New Zealand).

+In this piece she performs as Salome, a persona inspired by a photograph taken by Thomas Andrew which, uncharacteristically of a photograph of its time, showed a Sāmoan woman dancing in full Victorian dress.
+In doing so Kihara sought to show her lament for Sāmoa and the grief of colonialism combine with the resilience shown by so many people.
+Later the piece was expanded and created as a video work in 2006.

 Curating and writing

 As a curator, Kihara curated a number of exhibitions, among others, including ‘Hand in Hand’ (1999) co-curated with Jenny Fraser featuring over 30 queer Indigenous artists across Oceania presented between Boomalli Aboriginal Arts Collective and Performance Space as part of The Sydney Gay Mardi Gras.
 She also collaborated with Banaban scholar and artist Katerina Teaiwa on Project Banaba, at Carriageworks, NSW, Australia, November–December 2017.
-The project continues to tour;‘Project Banaba’ was recently presented at MTG Hawke's Bay Tai Ahuriri; and will be touring The Oceania Arts Centre, The University of the South Pacific in Suva, Fiji opening in November 2020.
+The project continues to tour; ‘Project Banaba’ was recently presented at MTG Hawke's Bay Tai Ahuriri; and will be touring The Oceania Arts Centre, The University of the South Pacific in Suva, Fiji opening in November 2020.

 In 2015, Kihara collaborated as artistic co-director alongside Berlin-based choreographer Jochen Roller on a dance production entitled ‘Them and Us’ which premiered at Sophiensaele, Berlin and toured across Germany and Switzerland.
 Roller and Kihara are currently working on a major dance production entitled ‘Crosscurrents’ which premiers in Germany in 2020.
 The research and development of ‘Crosscurrents’ is supported by Fonds Darstellende Künste.

 A publication entitled Samoan Queer Lives featuring 14 autobiographical chapters from Fa’afafine & LGBTIQ+ Samoans based in Samoa, American Samoa, Australia, Aotearoa New Zealand, Hawai’i & Turtle Island USA co-edited by Kihara and Dan Taulapapa McMullin published by Little Island Press was launched in October 2018 in Apia, Upolu Island, Samoa with the support of The New Zealand High Commission.
 As a writer, Kihara's essays have been published in Prestel, Cambridge Scholars Publishing and University of Hawaii Press.